 You’ve certainly heard of using living trusts as a way to avoid probate.
 While assets placed in such trusts may be bought and sold during the trust grantor/creator’s lifetime, once he or she dies the trust usually becomes irrevocable and the trust cannot be freely amended.
 Other types of irrevocable trusts prove useful for asset protection while the grantor is still alive.
 As alluded to, there is one big catch to an irrevocable trust – you cannot readily modify it.
-If you understand and accept that, it’s an excellent tool for protecting assets from creditors.
+If you understand and accept that, it’s one of the best tools for protecting assets from creditors.
 The reason is that the trust can restrict a judge from forcing you to amend the trust against your will.
 You may not have as much flexibility available compared to a revocable trust, but the asset protection benefits of an irrevocable trust may outweigh other factors.

 The standard irrevocable trust can protect assets from creditors, when properly established, because the grantor neither legally owns nor controls those assets.
 A future creditor can’t come after the irrevocable trust assets, unless a court finds the debtor was setting a trust and transferring assets into it for the purpose of keeping assets away from creditors within a certain timeframe.